-Students can join the Weather Club, a student chapter of the American Meteorological Society.
-Affiliation with this national organization will provide valuable networking opportunities at professional gatherings, including international meteorological seminars and conventions.
+Additionally, students can join co-curricular activities to enhance their college experience, with options such as the Weather Club or student chapter of the American Meteorological Society.
+These activities offer valuable networking opportunities at professional gatherings, including international meteorological seminars and conventions.

 The program meets all the requirements for undergraduate study in meteorology recommended by the American Meteorological Society, the National Weather Service, and the U.S. Air Force.
 All graduates also meet U.S. Office of Personnel Management Qualification Standards for the position of meteorologist.

-Students use a state-of-the-art Weather Center and computer-equipped classrooms to understand and forecast complex atmospheric phenomena ranging from severe thunderstorms and tornadoes, to cyclones, fronts, and jet streams, to global climate and how it is changing.
+Students use a state-of-the-art Meteorology Lab and computer-equipped classrooms to understand and forecast complex atmospheric phenomena ranging from severe thunderstorms and tornadoes, to cyclones, fronts, and jet streams, to global climate and how it is changing.